appcelerator-archive/amp/docs/installation/linux/ubuntulinux.md

     > To use a specific release (stable), type the following command:

-        $ git clone --branch v0.4.0 git@github.com:appcelerator/amp.git
+        $ git checkout v0.4.0
+	# you can check the available releases here: https://github.com/appcelerator/amp/releases

 4. Build AMP from source

          $ make install

-You how have AMP installed locally!
+You now have AMP installed locally!
 Please check the [getting started](../../README.md#configuration) section to start playing with AMP.